Phileosopher/commonplace/people-love_.md

 Loving people requires vulnerability, which is a [social risk](socialrisk.md) that could lead to lost [power](power.md), so most people are too [afraid](mind-feelings-fear.md) to love.
 Instead, most people try to find a middle ground between self-interest and love ("selfish love").

-* * * * *

 ## Application

-People want to be important, so they look for [power](power.md) to find love somehow.
+APPLICATION: People want to be important, so they look for [power](power.md) to find love somehow.
 Once they've made [habits](habits.md) about it and haven't been loved, they frequently lose their [decision](decisions.md)-making capacity for others' interests and slowly drift toward choosing [evil](morality-evil.md).

-Many people who talk about "undying affection" or "oneness with the universe" are associated with limerent feelings, which are *not* any legitimate form of love.
+APPLICATION: Many people who talk about "undying affection" or "oneness with the universe" are associated with limerent feelings, which are *not* any legitimate form of love.
 True love is far less sensational, and preoccupies itself with the well-being of others.

-All human purpose is driven by love of something, so all people are merely [prioritizing](purpose.md) one thing over another:
+APPLICATION: All human purpose is driven by love of something, so all people are merely [prioritizing](purpose.md) one thing over another:

 - Self-preservation is simply self-love.
 - Corruption is only a desire for [power](power.md).